The founding collection of the Pitt Rivers Museum

 The Court - ground floor

-You could also look for an ancient Egyptian cat in the 'Animal forms in art' case, by the guns, the Rajasthani carvings amongst the religious images, or masks from the Torres straits (near the collecting box).
+You could also look for an ancient Egyptian cat in the 'Animal forms in art' Case 143.A, the Rajasthani carvings amongst the religious images, or masks from the Torres straits (near the collecting box).
+(PRM 1884.58.79)

 Lower Gallery - 1st floor